Images | Particulars | More about | Background and history

 Smart – background and history

-Smart is simply a scaled Kavat and was designed as a response to repeated requests for a shorter kayak - both from builders with limited space for construction and storage, and partly from those who figured out that a short Kavat would be ideal for surfing, surf and whitewater.
+Smart is simply a scaled Kavat and was designed as a response to repeated requests for a shorter kayak - both from builders with limited space for construction and storage and from those who felt that a short Kavat would be ideal for touring on lakes and in streams, surfing, and whitewater.